celestiaorg/celestia-app/docs/maintainers/docker.md

 ## Context

 Github Actions should automatically build and publish a Docker image for each release.
-If Github Actions failed to build or publish the Docker image, you can manually build and publish a Docker image using this guide.
+If Github Actions failed, you can manually build and publish a Docker image using this guide.

 ## Prerequisites